What is a first look at a wedding?

 You don’t have to do a first look with your partner, but you should definitely do one with your most important family member.
 A first look with your father or mother is almost guaranteed to give you moments with them you’ll remember forever.

-No, it’s not the first touch after reception.
+No, it’s not the first touch after the reception.
 This is a moment that happens when your getting ready, usually with a door or wall corner in between you while you hold hands and talk without looking at each other.

-Before you get in your wedding day attire, you can meet in the morning and exchange meaningful gifts to each other.
+Before you get in your wedding day attire, you can meet in the morning and exchange meaningful gifts with each other.
 I recommend adding a cologne or perfume to the gifts that are new, so you connect that smell to your wedding day even years later.

 Wedding party first look

 This is during the beginning of the day right after you’ve gotten into your wedding attire.
-Your bridal party waits in another room, you walk in and see the reactions to your full wedding look.
+Your bridal party waits in another room, and you walk in and see the reactions to your full wedding look.
 I love including this even when there is already a traditional first look.

-Reach out for detailed wedding photography pricing and availability information.
+Reach out for detailed pricing and availability.